humanmade/HM-Portfolio/readme.txt

 == Upgrade Notice ==

+= 0.9.6 =
+Fixes images breaking on sites with WordPress in stalled in subdir, adds some more template functions, does not break any backwards compatibility.

 = 0.9.5 =
 Some of your old data will be lost: Main Images, Additional Images and your Portfolio Widgets will need setting up.
 Not compatible with pre 0.9.5 custom templates.
 See: http://wiki.github.com/joehoyle/JH-Portfolio/0901-and-under-upgrade-to-095 for details.